 Monitoring

-ENTSO for Electricity shall monitor the implementation of this Regulation in accordance with Article 8(8) of Regulation (EC) No 714/2009.
+ACER shall monitor the implementation of this Regulation in accordance with Article 32(1) of Regulation (EU) 2019/943.
 Monitoring shall cover in particular the following matters:

 identification of any divergences in the national implementation of this Regulation;

-assessment of whether the choice of values and ranges in the requirements applicable to HVDC systems and DC- connected power park modules under this Regulation continues to be valid.
+assessment of whether the choice of values and ranges in the requirements applicable to HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules under this Regulation continues to be valid.

-The Agency, in cooperation with ENTSO for Electricity, shall produce by 12 months after the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009.
-The list of relevant information may be subject to updates3.
-ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency.
+ACER, in cooperation with ENTSO for Electricity, shall maintain a list of the relevant information to be communicated by ENTSO for Electricity to ACER in accordance with Articles 30(5) and 32(1) of Regulation (EU) 2019/943.
+The list of relevant information may be subject to updates and shall be in line with the information contained in the implementation monitoring files to be published in accordance with paragraph 3.
+ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by ACER.

-Relevant TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraphs 1 and 2.
+Relevant TSOs shall submit to ENTSO for Electricity the information required for ACER to perform the tasks referred to in paragraphs 1 and 2.

+TSOs shall ensure that the information is provided without undue delay and is up to date.

-Based on a request of the regulatory authority, DSOs shall provide TSOs with information under paragraph 2 unless the information is already obtained by regulatory authorities, the Agency or ENTSO-E in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.
+Based on a request of the regulatory authority, DSOs shall provide TSOs with information under paragraph 2 unless the information has already been obtained by the regulatory authorities, ACER or the ENTSO for Electricity in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.
+DSOs shall ensure that the information is provided without undue delay and is up to date.

+ACER, in cooperation with ENTSO for Electricity, shall maintain a public online repository where relevant national information regarding the progress of implementation of this Regulation shall be made available.
+The information to be made available shall at least include legal texts, implementation monitoring files, summaries of all the proposals for non-exhaustive requirements, TSO and DSO requirements and compliance tests and process to be performed and links to the national implementation websites.

-Where ENTSO for Electricity or the Agency establish areas subject to this Regulation where, based on market developments or experience gathered in the application of this Regulation, further harmonisation of the requirements under this Regulation is advisable to promote market integration, they shall propose draft amendments to this Regulation pursuant to Article 7(1) of Regulation (EC) No 714/2009.
+Where ENTSO for Electricity or ACER identify areas in which, based on market developments or experience gathered in the application of this Regulation, further harmonisation of the requirements under this Regulation is advisable to promote market integration, they shall propose draft amendments to this Regulation pursuant to Article 60(2) of Regulation (EU) 2019/943.

 TITLE VII